garrandall/popular-music-data/tracks/shimmy-shimmy-ya-ol--dirty-bastard.md

 For the niggas who know me tell them who the fuck I be My style comes down on y'all like rocks
 (Sitin' on the dock of the bay) By the dock!
-(Aiyaiyaiyaiyaiyaiyaiy...)
-Umm by the flock
+(Aiyaiyaiyaiyaiyaiyaiy Umm by the flock
-(Don't goooooo) By the creak by the flock
+(Don't go) By the creak by the flock
 Got east coast locked down padlocked
 My Zoo be all all down by the flock